gamkedo-la/Half-Metal/dontupload/test-feedback.md

    6. Ammo is not carried between levels

 Level Changes:
-2-1: Just start with one flyer enemy to introduce them in a smaller space
-2-8: Too easy to cheese.
-Add obstacles near the center to keep the player reacting
-2-9: Move leaper farther up to mitigate its attack on the player
-2-11: Too easy to skip over.
-Adding more flyer rows could prevent this.
 2-16: Need a barrier to prevent flyer from hitting player too soon.
 Level could be cheesed easily.
 3-6: Would be more interesting if there was a reason to get the ammo in the top-left
 3-11: Too easy to win without the stun shot